Learn more about child hunger in America. One year after COVID-19, millions more children in America are struggling with hunger.

-12 Ways to Help Others in Your Community Who May Be Hit Hardest by COVID-19
+Ways to Help Your Community

 - Check on neighbors and family members, especially those who live alone, are elderly, have health or mobility issues or are caring for children.
+Schedule time to remotely connect with these individuals regularly to let them know they are not alone.

 - Support local businesses, schools and child care centers: When possible, purchase gift cards to local shops businesses online that you can use once storefronts reopen, and uplift those who are trying to keep afloat.
+Due to COVID-19, many child care centers across the country have been forced to shut down.
+Through Save the Children’s political advocacy arm – Save the Children Action Network – we are building bipartisan to support financial relief for the child care industry during the pandemic.
+Learn how you can join us to take action.

 - Provide support to frontline health workers and first responders: Many health workers are not able to stay at home and are working around the clock, so take on tasks that they don’t have time to do as an expression of gratitude.